Akshaykeenath/MusicVerse/README.md

 # MusicVerse

 The music streaming platform is an application where the users sharetheir music with other users in the system.
-The major modules in theapplication are :
+The major modules in the application are :
 - Music Upload Module.
 - Genre Classification System based on CNN.
 - Music Search system.